 The general premise developed out of fairness.
 Employers have “deeper pockets” than most individuals.
 They should not be able to deny any financial responsibility for their employees who act negligently or carelessly while on the clock.

-If you were the primary cause of the collision and working at the time of the accident, the other driver might hire a local auto accident attorney to represent them.
+If you were the primary cause of the collision and working at the time of the accident, the other driver might hire a local auto wreck attorney to represent them.

 Their attorney might sue your employer as well as make a claim against the insurance policy.
 For vicarious liability to be applicable in this situation, you must have been in the course and scope of your employment.